A $10,000 First Home Owner Grant (FHOG) is available when you buy or build your first new home.

 Your first home can be a house, townhouse, apartment, unit or similar.
-The amount paid for the home, that is the contract price for construction when building the home, must be $750,000 or less, be the first sale of the property as residential premises and the home must be less than five years old.
+The amount paid for the home, that is the contract price for construction when building the home, must be $750,000 or less.
+It must also be the first sale of the property as residential premises and the home must be less than five years old.

 The timing of your FHOG payment depends on the contract you sign to buy or build your new home, and whether you lodge your application directly with us or via an approved agent.